andmanousakis/LLM-Fine-Tuning/README.md

 - CPU with **AVX support** (most modern Intel/AMD processors)
 - At least **8GB RAM**
 - Works for inference, but **fine-tuning is not recommended** on CPU due to long runtimes

-> ⚠️ Note: If you are using a CPU-only machine, stick to inference with the pretrained or fine-tuned model.
-Avoid training unless you know what you're doing and have lots of patience.